Blog / Link analysis & graph databases, Payments & payment fraud, Refund abuse

 You don’t have to accept refund abuse as a cost of doing business

-While refund abuse and friendly fraud can be confusing and daunting issues, getting the definitions clear is the first step toward managing them effectively.
+While refund abuse and chargeback fraud can be confusing and daunting issues, getting the definitions clear is the first step toward managing them effectively.